-Low freight rates has brought cost management to the centre stage for the shipping industry.
+Low freight rates have brought cost management to the centre stage for the shipping industry.
 Yet, one often overlooked area of high expenditure is internal IT systems – and cloud may be a potential solution.
-In this post we will outline the major cost factors between self-managed IT and cloud alternatives, and key questions to consider when running a thorough cost-benefit analysis of the two.
+In this post we will outline the major cost factors between self-managed IT and cloud alternatives, and key questions to consider when running a through cost-benefit analysis of the two.

 For clarity, this post will be entirely referring to public Cloud Infrastructure commonly called Infrastructure as a Service (IaaS).
-Software as a Service (SaaS) companies often build on top of IaaS, and their unique role in the Cloud ecosystem will be discussed next post.
+Software as a Service (SaaS) companies often build on top of IaaS.
 If you’re unclear about some of this key terminology, or even what cloud really is, read our first post ‘What is the Cloud’

 The Total Cost of Ownership (TCO) model can be used as a foundation for considering costs.
 Procurement of hardware (i.e. servers) vs Cloud subscription costs tend to be only the tip of the iceberg – the costs that are clearly visible and accountable.
 The main issues with on-premise servers come from the many additional costs that are less tangible – deployment and configuration, customisation, long term support staff, maintenance and upgrades.

-When using private servers the cost of both purchasing and storing the physical servers can be substantial.
-When using Cloud infrastructure, companies essentially rent the use of servers as opposed to buying them.
-There are often substantial initial implementation fees with Cloud providers.
-However, replacement costs are often overlooked; private servers need replacing every 3-5 years.
-With a longer term outlook, the replacement cycle & falling performance increases the cost disparity between the two as time goes on.
+When using private servers, the cost of both purchasing and storing the physical servers can be substantial.
+When using Cloud infrastructure, you’re essentially renting the use of servers as opposed to buying them.
+Whilst there can be substantial initial implementation fees with Cloud providers, remember to factor in replacement costs for private servers - they’ll need replacing every 3-5 years.
+With a longer-term outlook, the replacement cycle and falling performance increases the cost disparity between the two as time goes on.

 It’s also worth mentioning that intense competition among Cloud providers has led to a phenomenon coined the ‘Cloud Price War’.
 This has prompted a 66% drop in entry prices from 2013-2016, according to Tariff Consulting.
 If Cloud infrastructure was considered an option a few years ago and deemed too costly, now may be the time to review.